Schedule free consultation

 Set a Task:

-Start by selecting a task you want to accomplish.
-Your goal can be anything from studying a particular lesson, completing an assignment, or taking a test or quiz on the online learning platform.
+Start by selecting a task or a list of tasks you want to accomplish.
+Your goal can be anything from studying a particular lesson, completing an assignment, doing a school project, or taking a test or quiz on the online learning platform.

 Set the Timer:

 Set a timer for 25 minutes and start your study session.
-Honestly, using a kitchen timer to track the study intervals might be a good choice.
+A kitchen timer or an old table clock might be a good choice for tracking study intervals.
+Be selective when you choose tools for measuring time.
 If you use your phone, you may get tempted to scroll through TikTok and Instagram, and there goes your Pomodoro.

 Work Intensely: